olivaalbert1/titan-test/README.md

 ```

 * **tests/pages:** Contains page objects representing different pages of the application.
+* **Verify if channels page is available to users:** The test verifies that an app can be successfully added to the favorites list on the home page from the apps page.
+1. Navigates to the home page.
+2. Navigates to the channels page.
+3. Verifies that the channels page is available to users by no errors in console are showed
 * **add app:** The test verifies that an app can be successfully added to the favorites list on the home page from the apps page.
 1. Navigates to the home page.
 2. Navigates to the apps page.